Sheepearrrrrrrrrr/CordPlanter/README.md

+# THIS PROJECT IS CURRENTLY ARCHIVED BUT MAY BR REWRITTEN LATER

 ## 🔌 CordPlanter
 CordPlanter makes it easier to add custom functionality like commands or enchantments with a Minecraft plugin.
 With just a `.json` file, you can add anything like commands with requirements and execution.
 ## Notice